 Temperature: During the summer, keep geraniums outdoors where they will enjoy the sunshine and fresh air.
-Once nighttime temperatures begin going below 55F, it’s time to bring them indoors.
+Once nighttime temperatures begin going below 50F, it’s time to bring them indoors.

 Pots & Soil: Always plant geraniums in pots with drainage holes and use good quality, well-draining potting soil.
 Soggy soil leads to root rot, a common problem with geraniums that don’t have good drainage.
 Repot the plants in spring to refresh the soil and nutrients and to encourage new growth.

-Fertilizer: If your geraniums are in the garden, they don’t need fertilizer.
-Geraniums in pots need an application of all-purpose fertilizer monthly during the primary growing season.
+Fertilizer: If your geraniums are in the garden, they need a timed-release or slow-release fertilizer.
+Geraniums in pots need an application of all-purpose fertilizer monthly during the primary growing season or liquid weekly.
 Don’t fertilize plants in winter — they need a rest!

 Pruning & Blooming: Pinch back growth to force the plant to grow multiple stems, which in turn produces a bushier, fuller plant.
 Do this early in the growing season.
 Deadhead flowers regularly to encourage new blooms.
 Cut the spent flower and the stem it grew on so the geranium can focus on growing new branches and flowers.